uwDavid/angular-course/04-financial-calculator/README.md

 # 4 - Financial Calculator Project

-This is a practice project to demo Angular concepts.
+This is a practice project to demo Angular concepts shown earlier.
+Different implementations are split out into their respective branches.

 ### Angular Tips